Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Blessings *get* blessed," she retorted."
 She snuggled up to him..
 "And you’re a blessing to me, the Gao *and* the Humans, Bumpkin."

 He opened the door for them to pass through the empty, echoing Conclave chamber.
-"I hope so… ‘cuz it looks like I got a third species on my hands."
+"I hope so... ‘cuz it looks like I got a third species on my hands."

 "Yes, I’ve been reading Garaaf’s reports.
-It’s… I can see why they need it, but something inside me chafes at the idea of deliberately and knowingly destroying a culture.
+It’s...
+I can see why they need it, but something inside me chafes at the idea of deliberately and knowingly destroying a culture.
 Even theirs."

 "Not all cultures are equal, Naydi.
 Y’ever want proof’a that, go look at the way some Humans live."

 "You don’t need to tell *me* that, Bumpkin," she reminded him.
 "I’ve seen the worst of Gaoian cultures, remember?"
 She indicated the huge tableau of of Fyu’s life that dominated the wall opposite the great table.
 They were passing the scene where Tiritya’s skinned hide was delivered to him, the moment that transformed Fyu from a soulful warrior-poet and general into the vengeful and terrible figure of a Great Father.

 Daar paused to consider it, and she rested her head against his arm. "...That kind of barbarism isn’t so far away," she mused.
-"I know these *‘penitent ones’* will need deprogramming, but…"
+"I know these *‘penitent ones’* will need deprogramming, but..."

 "But there’s a fine thread between healin’ them an’ enslavin’ them," Daar duck-nodded.
 "Even ‘fer the right reasons, an’ even if we don’t spill a drop o’ their blood doin’ it, it’s a *violent* thing we’re gonna do ‘ta these people..."

 "A violent blessing."
 Naydra considered that, then chittered softly.
-"That’s… apt, for you."
+"That’s... apt, for you."

 He scritched her back, considering the scene in front of them.
 The stylized mural wasn’t true-to-life accurate in its anatomy or perspective, but it conveyed the emotion in big ways through color selection and framing.

 "...This one hurts ‘ta look at," Daar said.
-"Now I know how he musta felt about her…" He shifted his arm and held her close. "...If anythin’ *ever* happened to you… I don’t wanna think ‘bout what kinda monster I’d become."
+"Now I know how he musta felt about her..."
+He shifted his arm and held her close. "...If anythin’ *ever* happened to you...
+I don’t wanna think ‘bout what kinda monster I’d become."

 "I think Fyu became what he did because Tiritya would have wanted it," Naydi replied.
 "She loved his passion, his poetry, his rage and his love.
 Fyu was so ruled by his passions that he inscribed love poems on his armor and sword, conquered cities for her and burned the world down to avenge her.
-That’s… romantic."
+That’s... romantic."

 "An’ in response, the Females *banned* love."